Slogan

 Overview:

 Beginning at the Lares hot springs the trail passes through highland communities with majestic views of the magnificent snow-capped mountains, herds of llamas and alpacas before arriving in the village of Huaran for lunch on the fourth day of the trek.
-In the afternoon, we’ll board our vehicle and head to Ollantaytambo to catch the train to Aguas Calientes to spend the night and prepare to visit Peru’s World Wonder, the Inca citadel, Machu Picchu.

 Useful Information: